Honda Civic MPG & Fuel Economy

 The fuel efficiency of Honda Civic hatchbacks is a different proposition than the new Civic sedans, despite them sharing the same engine and similar trims and features.

-Starting with the 2025 Civic Hatchback Sport, this variant earns an EPA-estimated 30/38/34 MPG (City/Highway/Combined)1 on account of its slightly larger body.
-As mentioned, it utilizes the same 2.0-liter engine as the sedan model.
+Starting with the 2026 Civic Hatchback Sport, this variant earns an EPA-estimated 30/38/34 MPG (City/Highway/Combined)1 on account of its slightly larger body.
+As mentioned, it uses the same 2.0-liter engine as the sedan, creating 150 horsepower and 133 pound-feet of torque.

-The new 2025 Civic Hatchback models also offer an SUV-like 24.5 cubic feet of cargo room when all seats are upright and in use.
+The new 2026 Civic Hatchback models boast an SUV-like 24.5 cubic feet of cargo room when all seats are upright and in use.
 Combined with their Honda Civic MPG numbers, it is a feat that can put many crossovers to shame.
 Contact us to set up a test drive and feel this spacious and fuel-conscious hatchback in action.

 Honda Civic MPG Ratings: High-Performance Models

-Two high-performance Civic models are on offer for the 2025 model year, the Civic SI and the Civic Type R. They offer the best of both worlds: exhilaration and fuel efficiency.
+Two high-performance Civic models are available for the 2026 model year: the Civic SI and the Civic Type R. They blend the best of both worlds: exhilaration and fuel efficiency.

-The Honda Civic fuel consumption never dips below what can be considered "exceptionally good," and in the 200-horsepower turbocharged 2025 Civic SI sedan, that's especially evident.
-It has a standard six-speed manual transmission, a 6.8-second 0-60 mph time,3 and an EPA-estimated 27/37/31 MPG (City/Highway/Combined).1
+The Honda Civic fuel consumption never dips below what can be considered "exceptionally good," and in the 200-horsepower turbocharged 2026 Civic SI sedan, that's especially evident.
+It has a standard six-speed manual transmission, a seven-second 0-60 mph time,3 and an EPA-estimated 27/37/31 MPG (City/Highway/Combined).1 In both MPG ratings and performance, the Civic SI is a standout member of the performance sedan market.

-Now, what about the 2025 Civic Type R?
-This hatchback relies on a 315-horsepower four-cylinder engine beneath the hood, complemented by a 5.3-second 0-60 mph time4 in the most recently rated model.
-Similar to the Civic SI, it works with a six-speed manual transmission.
+Now, what about the 2026 Civic Type R?
+This hatchback relies on a 315-horsepower four-cylinder engine beneath the hood that makes 310 pound-feet of torque, complemented by a 5.3-second 0-60 mph time as estimated by MotorTrend.3 Similar to the Civic SI, it works with a six-speed manual transmission, bringing you full control of your drive on the track.

 You would probably expect the Honda Civic MPG figures to drop to pitiful levels in exchange for this extreme performance, but that's not the case.
 The Civic Type R delivers an EPA-estimated 22/28/24 MPG (City/Highway/Combined),1 letting those brave enough to tame it enjoy the fuel-friendly and thrilling vehicle they've always dreamt about.